 Soccer Federation's Training Center (U.S. Soccer Training Centers are designed to replicate national team training camps).
 In 2017, Cameron was named a Regional selection for USYS, and ultimately named to the US Youth Futsal National team.

 During the 2017-18 outdoor season, Cameron played in U.S. Soccer’s Development Academy in Charlotte, NC.
 For the 2018-19 season, he played for U.S. Soccer’s Development Academy in Raleigh, NC.
 Cameron currently plays on the men's Division 1 team at Providence College.

 Trevor is one of the original Barefooters, joining the Barefoot Tribe at 8 years old where he trained weekly with Barefoot Futsal.
 He remains loyal to the Barefoot Methodology more than seven years later, and continues to train in our Barefoot Futsal program as his outdoor club schedule allows.

 Trevor is a former USYS Regional and National Team selection, and has played in the U.S. Soccer Development Academy program for the past 2 years in Charlotte, NC.
 His international experiences includes three Barefoot Immersion trips South America, training with teams in Brazil and Colombia.

-In the fall of 2018 Trevor committed to play soccer in college at Division 1 Elon University.
+Trevor currently play soccer in college at Division 1 Elon University.